Vertical Stick Welding: Settings, Techniques, and Charts

 Furthermore, they have a low tolerance for mill scale, rust, etc., and require a clean metal to weld.

 When you weld uphill with a 7018, some slag material will drip down the weld, which is normal.
 If you keep a short arc length, a slow and steady speed, etc., the weld metal will stay in place, and the bead will look great.

 Now let’s see the basics of how to weld uphill with a 7018 rod.

 Uphill fillet welds

-For a single-pass fillet weld with a 7018, weld a stringer bead with or without a small side-to-side motion.
+For a single-pass fillet weld, pass a stringer bead with or without a small side-to-side motion.
 Stringers will give you good penetration into the root.

 You can also use the upside-down “V” pattern that keeps the arc in front of the puddle for deep penetration.
 The side-to-side motion is narrow, one-rod diameter.
 You pause briefly (less than a second) at the sides and the center.
 A “V” deposits more metal and leaves a flatter bead.

 For a thicker multi-pass fillet weld:

 - Weld the root pass with an upside-down “V”.